finos/common-domain-model/README.md

 **CDM Steering Working Group Appointment of the Editor(s):** Editors will review and implement pull requests not expressed in code, test and release new functionalities, resolve bugs and implement approved improvements.

-## CDM Design Principles
+## CDM Design Principles and Development Guidelines

-Contributions to the CDM have to comply with the following set of design principles that include the following concepts:
+Contributions to the CDM have to comply with a set of [Design Principles](docs/design-principles.md) to be in line with the [CDM Development Guidelines](https://cdm.finos.org/docs/contribution).

-* **Normalisation** through abstraction of common components
-* **Composability** where objects are composed and qualified from the bottom up
-* **Mapping** to existing industry messaging formats
-* **Embedded logic** to represent industry processes
-* **Modularisation** into logical layers \

-## CDM development guidelines

-The CDM Development Guidelines are defined by the Steering Working Group.
-The full set of CDM development guidelines can be found [here](https://cdm.finos.org/docs/contribution).

 ## Getting involved